Steer Away From Mode Collisions: Improving Composition In Diffusion Models: Experiments

 \subsection{Experimental Results}

 \textbf{Quantitative Comparison:}

-Table~\ref{tab:simple_prompts} demonstrates the extent to which \textbf{{\name}}, despite being model-agnostic and optimization-free, competes or outperforms optimization-based and model-agnostic baselines on ImageReward.
+\textbf{Simpler prompts (Attend-Excite)}: Table~\ref{tab:simple_prompts} demonstrates the extent to which \textbf{{\name}}, despite being model-agnostic and optimization-free, competes or outperforms optimization-based and model-agnostic baselines on ImageReward.
 Gains are substantive in the Animal–Animal and Animal–Object categories.
 On BLIP-VQA, \textbf{{\name}} delivers the best performance in these two categories and improves over the base SDXL on the Object category, which contains prompts of the form: “a [color1] [object1] and a [color2] [object2].”

-Unlike methods such as ToMe~\cite{tome}, SynGen~\citep{syngen}, Attend-and-Excite~\citep{ae}, and Divide-and-Bind~\cite{dividebind}, which rely on model-specific architectures or explicit attention-based binding losses, \textbf{{\name}} is architecture-independent, sampling-based, and free of explicit subject–attribute binding.
+Unlike methods such as ToMe~\cite{tome}, SynGen~\citep{syngen}, Attend-Excite~\citep{ae}, and Divide-Bind~\cite{dividebind}, which rely on model-specific architectures or explicit attention-based binding losses, \textbf{{\name}} is architecture-independent, sampling-based, and free of explicit subject–attribute binding.
 Interestingly, by simply targeting “pure” modes under $p(x \mid C)$, \textbf{{\name}} discovers layouts that better capture multi-object relations (Animals–Animals, Animal–Objects) and finds high-probability regions that preserve subject–attribute bindings (Objects).

-This performance gain empirically validates our hypothesis on mode overlap and also highlights \textbf{{\name}}’s effectiveness in correcting the compositional limitations of SDXL.
+\textbf{Multiple and rare-concept prompts (T2ICompbench and RareBench):} Table~\ref{tab:combined_results} shows that {\name} consistently outperforms or matches the best-performing baselines across all categories and metrics.
+We note that {\name} is not designed specifically for rare-concept scenarios---it is a general compositional sampling correction that does not rely on rarity-aware priors or LLM-based prompt augmentation.
+Yet, {\name} matches or exceeds R2F on RareBench, despite R2F being tailored for rare-concept generation.
+We believe this indicates that the early-alignment phase of {\name}, which mitigates concept dominance and encourages sampling from “pure” modes, is naturally beneficial for rare-concept generation as well.